Rx4Byte/Rx4Byte/PROJECTS.md

    **Technologies:** C++

 * **3D Game Engine**
-   **Description:** After creating my 2D game engine, I’ll attempt to build a 3D game engine.
+   **Description:** After creating my 2D game engine, I may attempt to build a 3D game engine.
 It’ll be challenging, but definitely an exciting and possible project!
    **Technologies:** C++